ying-tang/help-documentation/_neutron/Load_Balancing_Methods.md

  * The server with the lowest number of connections receives the connection.

-Here's a figure showing the SOURCE_IP menu, where you can select an option.
+Here's a figure showing the **Create Load Balancer** menu, where you can select an option.
+In this view, the user is selecting from the SOURCE_IP options.

 ![Create-Load-Balancer.png]({{site.baseurl}}/img/Create-Load-Balancer.png)